sahosskhan/Contes-Buddy-Client/README.md

 - Firebase and JWT authentication for secure user authentication.

 ### Leaderboard
-- On the Base Of the contest winner's total wining money this leaderboard ranks up and shows the top person.
+- On the Base Of the contest winner's total winning money this leaderboard ranks up and shows the top person.